Shawn52409/Homework-2/README.md

 !assets\img\tiedye.jpg

 # Known Bugs
-No known bugs, although the website is not scaling very well on smaller devices
+No known bugs, although I will be making changes to tweek the formatting as I learn more languages through out the course.

+## Contact info
+shawnsmm@gmail.com